DFHack/dfhack/README.rst

 :rename unit-profession "custom profession": Change proffession name of the
                                              highlighted unit/creature.
 :rename building "name": Set a custom name for the selected building.
-                         The building must be one of stockpile, workshop, furnace, trap or siege engine.
+                         The building must be one of stockpile, workshop, furnace, trap, siege engine or an activity zone.

 reveal
 ======